Wall Street Pummels Texas Instruments Incorporated (TXN) After Recent Earnings Report

 Sponsored

-The average price from analysts is $191.16, which is $1.41 above the current price.
+The average price from analysts is $193.08, which is -$2.89 below the current price.
 TXN currently public float of 917.90M and currently shorts hold a 1.56% ratio of that float.
-Today, the average trading volume of TXN was 4.88M shares.
+Today, the average trading volume of TXN was 4.86M shares.

 TXN’s Market Performance

-TXN stocks went down by -2.79% for the week, with a monthly jump of 7.28% and a quarterly performance of 10.56%, while its annual performance rate touched 64.74%.
-The volatility ratio for the week stands at 1.69% while the volatility levels for the past 30 days are set at 2.22% for Texas Instruments Incorporated.
-The simple moving average for the period of the last 20 days is -0.71% for TXN stocks with a simple moving average of 19.25% for the last 200 days.
+TXN stocks went up by 2.30% for the week, with a monthly jump of 7.21% and a quarterly performance of 10.66%, while its annual performance rate touched 67.96%.
+The volatility ratio for the week stands at 2.01% while the volatility levels for the past 30 days are set at 2.05% for Texas Instruments Incorporated.
+The simple moving average for the period of the last 20 days is 0.41% for TXN stocks with a simple moving average of 20.85% for the last 200 days.

 Analysts’ Opinion of TXN